anoma/nspec/docs/anomian.juvix.md

 > - The third one is to notify about something.
 >
 > We can represent these three cases with the `EngineMsgKind ` type.
-> Below, we'll use the following convention for an engine:
->
-> - `S` is the type of its internal state,
-> - `M` is the type of its message interface,
-> - `C` is the type of its configuration,
-> - `R` is the type of the return value for guards.

 ```juvix
 type EngineMsgKind :=